-It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with more than one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 35 years remaining, the property will be worth the same as a freehold for many years ahead.

 Lender | Requirement |